seik/stilio/docs/source/stilio/development.rst

 Some notes
 ----------

-If you install a new package using ``pipenv`` you will need to trigger a build to install the new package in the container::
+If you install a new package using ``poetry`` you will need to trigger a build to install the new package in the container::

     docker-compose -f dev.yml build